opentelekomcloud/python-otcextensions/doc/source/install/index.rst

 .. code-block:: bash

-   $ sudo pip3 install otcextensions python-openstackclient
-   $# pip3 install otcextensions python-openstackclient --user
+   $ pip3 install otcextensions python-openstackclient --user

 Installation in a virtual environment with pip installer